gkigiermo/AIDL21-SAGAN/README.md

 ## 4. Environment Requirements <a name="4-envs"></a>
 ### 4.1.
 Software  <a name="41-software"></a>

-The project has been developed using the PyTorch framework due to our familiarization during the postgraduate program.
-The input files are read using the YAML language that facilitates the human interpretability.
-Moreover, the package Pytorch Image Quality Assessment (PIQA) is used to generate the metrics that evaluate the quality of the synthetic images.
+We selected PyTorch as framwork for our scientific computing package to develop our project.
+Regarding the image transformations used for standard augmentations, we have selected both Torchvision and Albumentation packages.
+For visualization, we also used both classical Pyplot and Seaborn packages.
+For the dataset preprocessing, we made use of the modules available in Scikit-Learn library.
+Some of the GANs-based implementations developed make use of YAML as the preferred language for defining its configuration parameters files.
+Lastly, the package Pytorch Image Quality Assessment (PIQA) is used to generate the metrics that evaluate the quality of the synthetic images.

 ### 4.2.
 Hardware  <a name="42-hardware"></a>

 The GANs were trained using Google Colab.
 This work environment provided us an easy way to work in teams and to access to GPUs.
 The Classifier also started as a Google Colab project, however, due to its high computing demands, we were forced to port it to Google Cloud to avoid the time limit of the Colab.

 - Google Cloud Platform
 ## TODO